Canas/kaftools/README.md

 # Adaptive Kernel Filtering for Python
-This library implements several Kernel Adaptive Filtering algorithms for research purposes.
+This package implements several Kernel Adaptive Filtering algorithms for research purposes.
+It aims to be easily extendable.

-Currently supports Python 3.3+ only.

 # Requirements
 - Python 3